The New Hampshire Fisher Cats Stadium Story

-The following information is from the Fisher Cats Website.
-Click here for the original article.
+The following information is from the Fisher Cats Website:

 MANCHESTER, N.H. – The New Hampshire Fisher Cats, Double-A affiliate of the Toronto Blue Jays, have unveiled the biggest, boldest renovation project in team history.
 In advance of the 2017 All-Star Season, Northeast Delta Dental Stadium will be transformed into an entertainment destination you’ll need to see to believe.

 “We’re thrilled to introduce this project, and I can’t wait for our fans to experience it this season,” Fisher Cats Owner Art Solomon said.
 “We’re providing our guests with a brand new, one-of-a-kind location to relax and enjoy a night at the ballpark and want our fans — old and new — to take in the new sights and sounds this season.”